 You might feel like you don’t have a choice anymore and that everything you do is determined by ‘the rules’.
 But before the pandemic, we were overwhelmed choices.

-I hear a lot of people telling me that they feel stuck.
-That stuck feeling isn’t coming from a lack of choice however, it’s still coming from too much choice and not knowing what turn to take.
-Then when you’re not taking a turn at all, you’re standing still and wondering why nothing is getting done.
+A lot of people have been telling me that they feel stuck.
+But often that stuck feeling isn’t coming from a lack of choice.
+It’s still coming from ‘too much’ choice and not knowing which turns to take.
+Others feel stuck when they aren’t taking any turns at all.

 There’s a study from Stamford and Colombia that goes into the ramifications of choice overload.
-To narrow it down, their findings came down to:
+To narrow it down, the findings were:

-- People prefer to make a quick and easy choice
+- Most of us prefer to make quick and easy choices

 - People find it stressful comparing alternatives

 - If consumers don’t have a clear preference, they avoid a decision